Abay11/onvif_server_emulator/README.md

 "authentication" - current authentication method is choosen via this variable.
 Any values from "authenticationMethods" can be used.
 "authenticationMethods" - enums available values.
 Here is they desctiption: "none" - authentication is not required; "ws-security" - only WS-Security; "digest" - only digest

-### Event service configs
+## Event service configs

 #### PullPoint

 "IgnoreClientsTimeout" - boolean value specifies whether ingore or not a timeout value from the PullMessages request.
-Currently not implemented.
-Now it's value always true and the timeout value equals to the value specified in "Timeout".
+Currently this value is ignored and supposed always be true, i.e. it is hardcoded in the code.
+Actual timeout value equals to the value specified in "Timeout".

 "Timeout" - PullMessages timeout in seconds.